waterlink/explorative-tdd-talk/README.md

 - replace condition with `true`

-Replacing condition with `true` does this:
+Replacing condition with `true` results in:

 ```
 .